 Vaginismus is a complex condition that can affect individuals and relationships.
-The condition is characterised by involuntary contractions of the pelvic floor muscles, presenting various physical and emotional challenges.
+It is characterised by involuntary contractions of the pelvic floor muscles and presents various physical and emotional challenges.

 Individuals with vaginismus often experience pain and discomfort during attempts at vaginal penetration, making sexual intercourse or gynaecological examinations incredibly difficult or even impossible.
 Moreover, the lack of understanding and awareness surrounding vaginismus in society can contribute to feelings of isolation and stigma for those dealing with the condition.